sealuzh/cloud-workbench/chef-repo/site-cookbooks/cloud-benchmarking-server/berks-cookbooks/mysql-chef_gem/README.md

-Cross Platform Cookbook
+Mysql chef gem Cookbook
 =======================

-Making custom Chef resource cross platform.
+Making custom Chef resource mysql chef gem.

 Scope
 -----
-This cookbook is concerned with cross platform things.
+This cookbook is concerned with mysql chef gem.
 This cookbook does not do everything.

 Requirements